thepolicylab-projectportals/project-portal-theme/packages/project-portal-content-airtable/README.md

 ### Source the Airtable entries: [gatsby-config.js](./gatsby-config.js)

 The plugin's `gatsby-config.js` runs the `gatsby-source-airtable` plugin for two tables:
-- once with the `projects` table (either the default table or the `projectsTable` specified in the theme options), and
+- once with the `projects` table (either the default table or the `projectTable` specified in the theme options), and
-- once with the `contacts` (either the default path or the `contactsTable` specified in the theme options).
+- once with the `contacts` (either the default path or the `contactTable` specified in the theme options).

 For each of these, a different node type containing the data is created: `AirtableProject` and `AirtableContact` respectively.